 Achieving the highest possible yield from your energy plantation is an absolute priority for all project owners.
 Maximising the biomass output has a direct link to the biogas capacity – thus, the cultivation methodology must be perfect.
-However, harvesting time and frequency also influences your overall biogas yield, therefore owners of energy plantations must be prepared to adjust.
+However, the harvest time and frequency also influences your overall biogas yield, therefore owners of energy plantations must be prepared to adjust.

 Arundo: Optimal harvest time and frequency